koch-tobias/master-thesis/README.md

 This project follows a three-component architecture, comprising of three main processes - prelabeling, training, and deployment.

 **PRELABELING** </br>
-The first process, highlighted in orange, is the prelabeling process.
-The prelabeling process utilizes our already trained models to prelabel newly available data, thus reducing the manual effort required for data labeling.
+The prelabeling process, highlighted in orange, utilizes our already trained models to prelabel newly available data, thus reducing the manual effort required for data labeling.
 Developers only need to review the prelabeled data and make corrections to any misclassified parts.

 **TRAINING** </br>
-The second process, highlighted in blue, is the training process.
-Labeled data is used as input for the preprocessing pipeline, which generates the train, validation, and test splits.
-The models are then trained, and if they are better than the existing models, they can be replaced.
-To compare models, this proccess additionally includes options for analyzing the feature and class distributions, the models' explainability, and the results of the trained models.
+The training process, highlighted in blue, uses the labeled data as input to the preprocessing pipeline that generates the training, validation, and test splits.
+The models are then trained, and if they are better than the existing models, they can replace them.
+In order to compare the models, this process also includes options to analyze the feature and class distributions, the explainability, and the results of the trained models.

 **DEPLOYMENT** </br>
-The third process, highlighted in green, is the deployment process.
-This process has two options - website and REST-API.
+The deployment process, highlighted in green, has two options - website and REST-API.
 The website is used only for testing purposes, allowing developers to quickly test new models and receive feedback from the department/ users.
-The REST-API option is developed for production usage, allowing users to send input data as a request and to receive the identiefied car parts of the machine learning models in a json-format.
+The REST-API is developed for production usage, allowing users to send data as a request and to receive the identiefied car parts of the machine learning models in a json-format.

 To better understand the structure of the code, the devoloped piplines to implement these processes are explained in the following briefly:

 ### Data Preparation Pipeline
 ![Data_preparation_pipeline](images/pipelines/data_preparation_pipeline.svg)

-This pipeline is used for preparing the raw data, which means to remove irrelevant modules/samples, selecting relevant features, and  adding/initializing the label columns
+This pipeline prepares the raw data, which means to remove irrelevant modules/samples, selecting relevant features, and adding/initializing the label columns.

 ### Data Preprocessing Pipeline
 ![data_preprocessing_pipeline](images/pipelines/data_preprocessing_pipeline.svg)

-This pipeline enables preprocessing of labeled data by merging labeled datasets, performing feature engineering, cleaning the data, augmenting the data, analyzing the data, and splitting the dataset into train, validation, and test set, more in detail:
+This pipeline merges the labeled datasets, performes feature engineering, cleanses the data, augments the data, analyzes the data, and splits the dataset into training, validation, and test set.

-In the first step, all datasets which are in the data folder "data/labeled" will be combined to one dataframe.
-Then, in the feature engineering step, the bounding box information is transformed to reduce the number of features.
-In the original data set, a bounding box is represented by the minimum and maximum values in x-, y-, z-direction, a shift vector, and a rotation matrix.
-Here, this information is used to transform them into length, width, height, the center point in x-, y-, and z-direction, and an orientation vector of the bounding box.
-This reduces the number of features for representing the bounding box from 18 to 9.
-In addition, two more features (volume and density) are calculated.

-The next step is the preprocessing of the dataset.
-This involves a preselection of irrelevant car components based on the bounding box features (volume and position).
-In addition, component designations are cleaned by removing punctuation and frequently occurring words without information and converted to numeric vectors.

-To ensure that the datasets are balanced across class a stratified training, valiadation, test split is performed with additional help of data augmentation techniques to create synthetic car parts.
-The goal here is to have at least 2 / (1 - percentage trainset/100) car parts, so that each split has at least one car part for each class (uniform name). </br>
-The synthetic designations are generated by adding random mistakes, switching words or generating new names using GPT3.5.
-The synthetic bounding box information is randomly generated, however, it must be within a validated range in terms of position, length, width, height, and volume in reference to the original components of the same class.

-The last step splits the dataset into a training, validation, and test set.

 ### Training Pipeline
 ![Training pipeline](images/pipelines/training_pipeline.svg)